Gardening Month by Month To-Do List

 June Gardening Tasks

-6. Monitor for insects!
-Leaf footed bugs and squash vine borers are active now in vegetable gardens.
-Aphids, leaf hoppers and bark scale can infest crapemyrtles.
-Be on the lookout for bagworms that can be active early in the month on juniper and cypress plants.
-The caterpillars are most vulnerable at this stage, as they consume foliage and carry around their silken bags.
-Pick them off or apply pest-control aids as needed.
+- Monitor for insects!
+Leaf footed bugs and squash vine borers are active in vegetable gardens.
+Aphids and bark scale can infest crape myrtles.
+Be on the lookout for bagworms that can defoliate juniper and arborvitae.
+The caterpillars are most vulnerable when very young, as they consume foliage and carry around their silken bags.
+Early detection and control can prevent irreversible damage.

-7. Reduce fungal disease by disposing of affected leaves.
-Particularly entomosporium on Indian hawthorn shrubs and cercospora leaf spot on ligustrum or crapemyrtle.
-Remove, rake and dispose of diseased leaves to remove a source of infection.
-Water very early mornings, with drip irrigation if possible, so that leaves dry out during the day.
+- Reduce fungal disease by disposing of affected leaves and fruits.
+Rake and dispose of diseased leaves, especially of Indian Hawthorne, to remove a source of infection.
+Water early in the day, with drip irrigation if possible, so that leaves dry out quickly.

 July Gardening Tasks

-2. Mulch is critical for your garden right now.
-Maintain 2-3 inches throughout the summer; this will reduce watering demands, conserve soil moisture, and keep soil temps regulated.
+- Mulch is critical for your garden right now.
+Maintain 3-4 inches throughout the summer; this will block weed seeds from sprouting, reduce watering demands, conserve soil moisture, and keep soil temps regulated.

-3. July is the ideal time to inspect your garden for areas where additional shade is needed.
+- This is the ideal time to inspect your landscape for areas where additional shade is needed.
 But don't plant trees now; wait until the fall when they have a better chance of survival.
-Also check your garden for "heat sinks" (reflective heat, etc.), which can cause stress on plants and may require moving them later to more suitable locations.

-4. Though you may be tempted, don't overwater your lawn.
-It will result in wasteful runoff and shallow roots.
+- Though you may be tempted, don't over water your lawn.
+It will result in wasteful runoff and promote disease.
 Monitor the effectiveness of your lawn and landscape irrigation and adjust your watering schedule as needed.
-Regularly water container grown ornamentals, vegetables and herbs.

 August!
 Do what you must...wisely.
 Head-covering, sunblock and water are your friends!